up-csi/rfc-modules/src/rfc/rfc-02.typ

 Everything else in the `src` folder that can be put in a sub folder of `src` and MUST NOT be in the `src/routes` folder SHALL be put in the `src/lib` folder (aliased as `$lib`).
 See #link(<lib-folder>)[The `$lib` Folder] for a recommended file organization for `$lib`.

 == Import-sorting Madness
 Import-sorting is quite helpful for seeing what's already imported and from which packages.
 However, since time immemorial (start of the CSI website development), the `sort-imports` ESLint rule has been Public Enemy \#1 for new contributors due to its complexity.
 Errors from this rule usually result in hours of debugging and wacky solutions.
-Thus, it is RECOMMENDED to use `@bastidood/eslint-plugin-imsort` for automatically sorting imports (via #link(<scripts>)[`eslint --fix`]).
+Thus, it is RECOMMENDED to use #link("https://www.npmjs.com/package/@bastidood/eslint-plugin-imsort")[`@bastidood/eslint-plugin-imsort`] for automatically sorting imports (via #link(<scripts>)[`eslint --fix`]).

 #warning[
     As per the `README`,
     - this plugin conflicts with the ESLint `sort-imports` rule.
 As such, `sort-imports` MUST be turned off when using this.
-    - #link(<scripts>)[`eslint --fix`] MUST be run before Prettier to sort imports before formatting code.
+    - #link(<scripts>)[`eslint --fix`] MUST be run before Prettier to sort imports before formatting code as per #link("https://www.npmjs.com/package/@bastidood/eslint-plugin-imsort#integration-with-prettier")[the package instructions].
 ]

 == Enhanced Images<enhanced-img>